MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 waitKey(0);
 ~~~

-**waitKey(0)** is a function that waits without timeout for a key stroke in the "windowName" window to continue its execution.
+**waitKey(timeout)** is a function waiting until a timeout for a key stroke.
+When pressing the key, the focus must be in the "windowName" window, otherwise it's discarded.

+##### Note 1: setting the timeout to 0, the function will wait undefinitively until the key stroke

+##### Note 2: putting the waitKey function inside a loop, it will create a transition where the speed depends on the timeout time (lower timeout, higher speed)